Guide to sightseeing and attractions what to do in the city of Liege, Belgium

 Get here my ultimate Belgium Like a Local Itinerary

 Have you been to Liege, Belgium?
 What was your impression?
-I would love to hear about the things you loved (or loved less) in the comment form below.
+I would love to hear about what you loved (or loved less) in the comment form below.

 Map: Highlights of Liège, Belgium